DEVOTIONALS

 Some who have accepted that God did create everything and that

-Jesus was crucified, have decided that there are multiple ways for
+Jesus was crucified, but they have decided there are multiple ways

 In the face of all this opposition, the scriptures tell us